Room Simulation - reverb with a substantial distinction

 *) = unique to Quantec; initially released on the current 249x series, or largely improved, compared to our previous devices.

-The Hallelujah effect is an absolute USP for QUANTEC.
-For the first time published here as a commented chart in Jan 2010 (and in part in our operations guides Feb 2010), our discovery is still so new, that there are no scientific records available (as of Feb 2012).
-Information on the Hallelujah effect is currently disposable only here on this website.
+Hallelujah effect is an absolute USP for QUANTEC.
+For the first time published here as a commented chart in Jan 2010 (and in part in our operations guides Feb 2010), our discovery is still so new, that there are no scientific records obtainable (as of Feb 2012).
+Information on the Hallelujah effect is currently available only here on this website.

 There are quite a few "less than perfect solutions" in their concepts.
 A simple roping up of independent partial algorithm components means that, under certain constraints, ugly side-effects may show up without warning.